Binxly/Sonder/README.md

 - Tracks token costs for each agent
 - Pretty Printing
-- Keeps a bit of theconversation history for context
+- Keeps a bit of the conversation history for context

 ## Setup